UCSC-REAL/cifar-10-100n/README.md

 ### Goal
 The goal is to encourage the design of an algorithmic detection approach to improving the corrupted label detection (a.k.a, finding label errors) on CIFAR-N.

-This task does not have specific requirements on the experiment settings, i.e., the model architecture, data augmentation strategies, etc. However, the use of clean labels or pre-trained models on CIFAR datasets,  is not allowed.
+This task does not have specific requirements on the experiment settings, i.e., the model architecture, data augmentation strategies, etc. However, the use of clean labels or pre-trained models on CIFAR datasets, or any other datasets, is not allowed.

 ### Evaluation metric `detection.py`
 The performance is measured by the $F_1$-score of the detected corrupted instances, which is the harmonic mean of the precision and recall, i.e.